-As of the Cut-Off Date, approximately 23.18%, 10.89% and 10.00% of the Mortgage Loans by aggregate Unpaid Principal Balance are secured by mortgaged properties located in California, New York and Florida, respectively.
+As of the Cut-Off Date, approximately 30.73% and 13.86% of the Mortgage Loans by aggregate Unpaid Principal Balance are secured by mortgaged properties located in California and Florida, respectively.
 If the regional economy or housing market weakens in any of those states or any other state or region having a significant concentration of mortgaged properties underlying the Mortgage Loans, the Mortgage Loans may experience higher rates of Realized Losses, which could result in higher prepayments or losses, absent the Guarantee, on the Offered Certificates.
-In addition to the states identified above, states in the Gulf coast region and southeastern and northeastern Atlantic coast, the New England area, Oklahoma, Colorado, Texas, North Carolina and other regions have experienced natural disasters, including earthquakes, fires (including recent fires in California), floods, tornadoes, mudslides and hurricanes (including Hurricane Harvey, Hurricane Irma and Hurricane Maria), which may adversely affect mortgagors and mortgaged properties.
+In addition to the states identified above, states in the Gulf coast region and southeastern and northeastern Atlantic coast, the New England area, Oklahoma, Colorado, Texas, North Carolina and other regions have experienced natural disasters, including earthquakes, fires, floods, tornadoes, mudslides, hurricanes and volcanic eruptions, which may adversely affect mortgagors and mortgaged properties.
 Mortgagors whose mortgaged properties are located outside of an area that has experienced a natural disaster may be adversely affected if their place of employment is located in the area impacted by such natural disaster.
 Any concentration of mortgaged properties in a state or region may present unique risk considerations.
 No assurance can be given as to the effect of natural disasters on delinquencies and losses on any of the Mortgage Loans secured by the mortgaged properties that might be damaged by such natural disasters or on any other Mortgage Loans.
 In the event of a natural disaster the Servicer may offer relief, such as a deferral of a payment or permanent modification of the terms of a mortgage loan, to affected mortgagors.